 New legislation is also coming down the line that makes it easier and more affordable for your business to offer a small business 401(k).
 At the end of July 2019, the Labor Department released a final rule that allows several small businesses to band together to collectively offer these plans.
 The rule will take effect on September 30th and allows for small business collaboration even if the companies are far apart, as long as they’re in the same industry.

 Another way to make 401(k) management easy is to outsource it to a reputable company.
-Outsourcing your 401(k) plan makes offering benefits to your employees easier than ever before.
+Outsourcing your 401(k) plan makes offering 401(k) benefits to your employees easier than ever before.
 By outsourcing the financial management of the plan, you won’t have to worry about setting up a new plan, adding new employees to the plan, or managing contributions and matching.
-Instead, you and your employees reap all the benefits of a small business 401(k) with none of the hassle.
+Instead, you and your employees reap all the 401(k) benefits from a small business plan with none of the hassle.

 The bottom line is that these plans make sense for the vast majority of small businesses.
 At Sapling Wealth Management, we’re honored to empower small businesses with 401(k)s that best meet their needs.
 Contact us today to talk about your business’s 401(k) plan.